choan/string_tensions/README.md

 [ruby-units](https://github.com/olbrich/ruby-units) is used internally for all operations, so any combination of imperial and SI units is acceptable.
 Results are returned as `Unit` instances (with imperial units, use `to` in order to convert to anything you are interested in).

 Default return units are `lbs/in` for mass per length and `lbf` for tension.

+Unitless arguments are considered:

+* N for tensions
+* kg/m3 for densities
+* mm for lengths and gauges
+* g/m for mass per length
+* Hz for frequencies

 StringTensions uses [NoteFrequencies](https://github.com/choan/note_frequencies) internally for converting pitches to frequencies.